Forest Way Country Park

 Management and history

-The railway opened in 1866 as an extension of the line from Three Bridges.
-Although becoming a busy commuter line, it eventually fell under the axe of the Beeching cuts in 1966.
+The railway opened in 1866.
+Although a busy commuter line, it was axed with the Beeching cuts in 1966.
 Ironically, Dr Beeching lived near Forest Row and regularly travelled up to London on the line when he was Chairman of British Rail.

-The disused railway line was bought by East Sussex County Council in 1971 and designated as a Country Park in 1974.
-Following major improvements to the surfaced track in 2002 the Forest Way became part of the National Cycle Network, a 10,000 mile project designed by Sustrans and chosen by the Millenium Commission as a major project to mark the Millenium.
+East Sussex County Council bought the line in 1971 and it was designated as a Country Park in 1974.
+In 2002, following improvements to the surfaced track Forest Way became part of the National Cycle Network.

 Contact us